Curious George: Books adapted from telefilms

 A second series of books, based on the telefilm series, was edited by Margret & H.A.
 Rey and Alan J. Shalleck.
 These appeared between 1984 and 1993.
-They are mostly out of print, though several have been re-released with new cover art.
+They are mostly out of print, though several have been re-released with new cover art as part of the next series, the "New Adventures".

 "New Adventures"

-A third series of books, the Curious George "New Adventures," began to appear in 1998, and continues to the present.
+A third series of books, the Curious George "New Adventures", began to appear in 1998, and continues to the present.
 These books are "illustrated in the style of H. A. Rey" by a variety of credited and uncredited artists including Mary O'Keefe Young, Martha Weston, Anna Grossnickle Hines, Michael Alan Jensen, and Vipah Interactive.

-"The Man in the Yellow Hat"
+"The Man with the Yellow Hat"

-Aside from George himself, the only recurring character in the original adventures is the Man with the Yellow Hat who is George's best friend.
+Aside from George himself, the only recurring character in the original adventures is the Man with the yellow Hat who is George's best friend and caretaker.
 The Man often facilitates George's adventures by taking him somewhere, and even more often resolves the tension by intervening just in time to get George out of a tight spot.
 He is always seen wearing a bright yellow suit and a wide brimmed yellow hat.
 The Man is never mentioned by name in the original adventures or in any subsequent content over more than six decades.

-He is always referred to as "The Man" or fully "The Man with the Yellow Hat".
-But aside from those two names, he is unnamed in the original series and telefilm books.
+He is always referred to as "The Man" or fully "The Man with the Yellow Hat" (abbreviated "TMWTYH"), but aside from those two names, he is unnamed in the original series and telefilm books.
 When people speak to George about the Man, they often refer to him as "Your friend".
-In H. A. Rey's book titled "See the Circus" published in 1946, "The Man with the Yellow Hat" was referred to as "Ted".
-Later, in Curious George (2006), the Man, who is voiced by Will Ferrell, is also referred to as "Ted" throughout the film, and his last name is revealed as being "Shackleford" in a deleted scene.
-In the TV series he is voiced by Jeff Bennett.
+In H. A. Rey's book See the Circus, published in 1946, "The Man with the Yellow Hat" was referred to as "Ted".
+Later, in Curious George (2006), the Man, who is voiced by Will Ferrell, is also referred to as "Ted" throughout the film; his last name is revealed as being "Shacklefield" in a deleted scene.
+In the TV series, he is voiced by Jeff Bennett.

 Other media

-Curious George has been adapted into a television show, magazine, and video game.
+Curious George has been adapted into a television show, films, a magazine, and a video game.

 Television

 A set of animated Curious George television films were produced from 1979 to 1982; they were first shown in the United States in 1984 on Nickelodeon.
 This series was produced and co-written by Alan Shalleck.
 The shorts were aired on The Disney Channel as a segment on the program Lunch Box starting in 1989.
 In 1993, Margret Rey successfully sued Lafferty, Harwood, and Partners, the Canadian company that funded the cartoons, for licensing VHS tapes to third-party companies without the Reys' permission.
 The Reys eventually won the dispute, forcing Lafferty, Harwood, and Partners to pay for all wrongdoing.